AdobeDocs/experience-manager-65.en/help/forms/using/adaptive-forms-best-practices.md

 * When you need to integrate additional JavaScript libraries or frameworks that are not included in the default AEM Forms setup.
 This might be necessary for features like enhanced date pickers, charts, or other interactive components.

 Before you decide to use custom client libraries, it's important to consider the maintenance overhead, potential conflicts with future updates, and adherence to best practices.
 Ensure that your customizations are well-documented and tested to avoid issues during upgrades or when collaborating with other developers.

+Custom Functions is available for both AEM Forms Foundation Components and Core Components.